 You just have to click on Deactivate and Delete.
 It's as simple as that.

 Except when the plugin refuses to delete itself.
 Yes, it happens – and it's often due to poor quality code.

 Then what should you do?
 Leave the plugin inactive?
 After all, it doesn't stop your website from functioning, right?

-But I wouldn’t recommend it.
+But I wouldn't recommend it.
 As long as it is not deleted (and even sometimes when it is), a plugin stores information in your database.
-And the bigger your database gets, the more your site will tend to load slowly.
+And the bigger your database gets, the slower your site will tend to load.

 The solution is to use your FTP client and manually remove the defective plugin.

 Once at the root of your site, follow the following path: wp-content > plugins > plugin name.

 Then right-click and select Delete to delete it completely.

 wp-config.php file is one of the most important files of your WordPress installation.
 It allows you to make the link between the core of WordPress and the database.